Is the Financial System Fit for Purpose?

 Co-Investigators: Andreas Joseph (Bank of England), Michael Kumhof (Bank of England) and Aruhan Shi (University of Warwick).

 We want to answer several timely questions through this project.
-When banks create money in response to shocks, they can do so instantaneously under rational expectations, with potentially large effects for financial stability; how does this change under a different learning approach?
-What are the solutions of currently used macroeconomic models within a framework of agents that use a form of learning derived from artificial intelligence?
-Under which conditions is the optimal or rational equilibrium solution obtained.
-What are the implications for monetary policy, especially in the presence of large shocks which may drive the system to the zero lower bound or into a liquidity trap?
+First, when facing different combinations of monetary and fiscal policies (active/passive monetary/fiscal policies), what are the differences between learnt equilibria under different learning approaches?
+Second, what are the solutions of well-known macroeconomic models within a framework of agents that use a form of learning derived from artificial intelligence?
+Third, under which conditions is the rational equilibrium solution obtained in the long run?
+Fourth, what are the implications for monetary policy, especially in the presence of large shocks which may drive the system to the zero lower bound or into a liquidity trap?

 Other than being policy relevant, this project identifies a promising area of future research which has not yet received much attention, namely the intersection between learning in macroeconomics and in the new field of artificial intelligence.
 As such, the project is also interdisciplinary and aims at the development of new and practical methods.